feedback-house/developer-portal/docs/getting-started.md

 - Ensure you have white list Feedback House domains in your proxy server, or internal firewall.
 Your users should be able to access all domains and subdomains.

   > You have to white list all feedback house domains *.feedback.house

-  > You have to white list all feedback house domains *.feedback.house

 - Ensure you are not blocking emails from feedback house domain.